MaximeLagrange/Muography_Workshop_BND_2023/README.md

 #### C - Modify CMakeLists.txt

 It is now possible to link CRY to exampleB1.
-In order to do so, we must modify the CMakeLists.txt so that GEANT4 knows how to access the CRY library.
+In order to do so, we must modify the CMakeLists.txt so that GEANT4 knows how to access the CRY library (Replace `usr` by your username in the path).

 ```
 cd /home/usr/micromamba/envs/geant-root/share/Geant-4-11.0.3/examples/basic/B1/